 Experience in leadership roles in an educational institution or related area

-GRE or MAT test scores (no older than five years)
+GRE test scores (no older than five years)

 Minimum GPA for admission to the University of California

 Gloria Rodriguez’s current research explore notions of educational investment that reflect efforts to build upon community strengths in order to address community needs within and beyond educational settings.
 Dr. Rodriguez also engages in research and campus activities that focus on the educational conditions and trajectories of Chicana/o-Latina/o communities, other communities of color, and low-income populations in the U.S.